Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Undelayed Dual Averaging

 Our paper studies several variants of dual averaging in various delayed/distributed setups.
-For sake of completeness, we include here an analysis of the vanilla dual averaging algorithm in the basic undelayed online learning setting and present several preliminary technical lemmas before going to the proof of the main results.
-For a thorough study of the algorithm the readers can refer to the textbook \citealp[Section 5]{Hazan16} and \citealp{Xiao09}.
+For sake of completeness, we include here an analysis of the vanilla dual averaging algorithm in the basic undelayed online learning setting.
+For a thorough study of the algorithm the readers can refer to the textbook \citealp[Section 5]{Hazan16} and \citealp{Xiao10}.